 The host-guest theme came to me while trying to understand why introducing myself and my work doesn’t come easily.
 Being a host requires training.
 To connect it with the rest of my life and identity, it has to become familiar.
-More importantly, if something provokes anxiety and discomfort, it isn’t part of your home.
+More importantly, if something provokes anxiety and discomfort, it is probably not part of your home.
 If you’re running around, tidying up, organizing, sending the kids to buy biscuits, then you might be covering up your home with an extra layer of etiquette.
 In playing the part of a host, I must be undisciplined or maybe counter-discipline.
 Can we introduce ourselves without the typical good manners of the academic, social media, or corporate culture?
 Can we get to know each other without transforming home into non-home, without generating the distance between self and self-as-host?

 Pieces of the Puzzle

 While writing this, I am discovering a lesson in being a host.
 If you want to receive guests at your home, then don’t transform your home into a foreign place for them.
 Don’t tidy up!
 The manner in which I am a host should acknowledge that my home isn’t a very tidy place.
 I believe that says something about me, my history, and the types of relations I have had.
 Refusing a tidy beginning, a tidy introduction, means we can begin in an arbitrary point somewhere along the road.
 This isn’t a beginning.
 It’s a meeting, an encounter.

 It was, by the way, the last time I attended that particular conference, after five years of regular attendance.
 I was told if I stopped attending those “major” conferences, it would end badly for my “career”.
 So be it.
 I am much happier now.
-That post is important because it marks a starting point for me.
-I started listening to (and acting in accordance with) my heart.
+That post is important because it marks a moment, at which I started listening to (and acting in accordance with) my heart.
 My heart wanted to stop being an academic salesman.
-Rather than wanting to do trendy research, I wanted to “inherit the past” and I wanted to have a home.
+Rather than wanting to do trendy research, I wanted to “inherit the past”, to feel a little more at home.

 Everyone was puzzled when I declined the Veni grant.
 But by that time I had lots of practice in listening to my heart.
 I declined the grant and moved to Macao.
 I briefly explained this move in my conversation with Peter.
 I talked about it as “a move away from the hotspots of academia”.
 I moved to develop my voice.
-I wrote “Behavior versus Performance” and “Building Blocks of Psychology”, and–given the absence of feedback from others–I felt like I am essentially writing for myself.
-Remember the image of a home without guest.
-I kept working, mostly to clarify my own problems with experimental psychology, identifying places where “scientific” psychology over-promises and under-delivers and places where it distorts and impoverishes our common sense.
-Identifying and exploring those instances culminated in the writing of my first book.
-The book is a work in psychology, but it is a work in counter-disciplinary psychology.
+I wrote my articles, “Behavior versus Performance” and “Building Blocks of Psychology”, and–given the absence of feedback from others–I felt like I was essentially writing for myself.
+Let’s bring to mind the image of a home without guest.
+I kept working, mostly to clarify my own problems with experimental psychology, identifying places where “scientific” psychology over-promises and under-delivers and places where it distorts and impoverishes our everyday thinking.
+Identifying and exploring those instances culminated in the writing of my book, Experimental Psychology and Human Agency, which is a work in counter-disciplinary (critical) psychology.

 Theory vs. Autobiography

-One more piece in the puzzle, before I end this “introduction”.
-There is an anti-theoretical attitude that I am finding myself settling into.
+One more piece in the puzzle, before closing this “introduction”.
+There is an anti-theoretical attitude that I am slowly settling into.
 I am beginning to value autobiography over theory.
 A theoretical formula owes its life to a personal life-history, which it might later repress.
 Theories are not as necessary as they are typically advertised.

 I cannot, and I don’t want to, offer a general “antidote to chaos” that works for everyone.
-Instead, I would be happy to tell you how I have been dealing with the chaos in my own life.
-Likewise, I cannot, and I don’t want to, offer a way “to awaken from the meaning crisis” that works for everyone.
+I cannot, and I don’t want to, offer a way “to awaken from the meaning crisis” that works for everyone.
 I would be happy to simply talk about my own (on-going and unresolved) struggles with crises of meaning.
 I will try to not generalize and not offer impersonal formulae.
 I am suspicious of theory without autobiography, as I am suspicious of a psychology without people.
 Theories are often not future-oriented the way life is.
 I want to learn to celebrate life better, rather than learning to celebrate a theory; I want to learn to live better, rather than theorize better.
 This is probably the essence of psychology as counter-discipline.

-Perhaps I am setting up a false dichotomy between theory and autobiography; perhaps in doing so, I am offering a theoretical stance; and, perhaps in setting up such a dichotomy I am sharing a piece of autobiography.
-Regardless, I’d simply like to state that whenever such a dichotomy is present, and whenever I have a choice between expressing an idea in a personal and concrete form, on one hand, and offering theory, on the other hand, I’d decide in favor of the personal and the concrete.
+Maybe I am setting up a false dichotomy between theory and autobiography; maybe in doing so, I am offering a theoretical stance; maybe in setting up such a dichotomy I am sharing a piece of autobiography.
+Regardless, when I imagine being presented with such a dichotomy, being given a choice between expressing an idea in a personal and concrete form, on one hand, and offering theory, on the other hand, I favor of the personal and the concrete.
 That, I am afraid, indicates once again the impossibility of this introduction, because it is not sufficiently personal, because it could not completely escape from being a (well-mannered) starting point.